Expert advice on greenhouse growing. Build a greenhouse in your backyard, and you’ll be amazed at its many uses.

 Provide Adequate Ventilation.
 If you plan to grow vegetable crops in the greenhouse during the summer, your greenhouse will need heavy-duty exhaust fans and roll-up sides.
 For most winter growing, however, exhaust fans are superfluous.
 I know growers with 20-by-96-foot greenhouses who report that winter ventilation is adequate just by leaving the doors open as needed.

 Brace for Winter.
-If you don’t remember anything else from this article, remember this: If you live in an area that gets snow, brace the hell out of your greenhouse!
+If you don’t remember anything else from this article, remember this: If you live in an area that gets snow, brace your greenhouse!
 Snow is so light and fluffy, it’s hard to imagine the load it puts on a big structure as it accumulates, but the results can be dire.
 In February 2003, an unexpected snowstorm crushed my beloved greenhouse leaving inch-and-a-half steel pipes on the ground like spaghetti.
 After that sad experience, I put up 2-by-4 vertical braces to add support to the framing from the earliest possible date for snow in late fall until the latest possible date in early spring.

 Care for the Greenhouse Soil

 Each winter, I grow plots of tightly spaced forage crops to cut for my poultry (usually grain grasses and mixed crucifers), which I rotate over the greenhouse beds.
 As the spent root systems decompose, they increase tilth, fertility and humus.
 Of course, using compost in the greenhouse is also a good idea — it will help boost the microbial populations in the soil.
 Mulches have benefits, too.
 They will moderate the temperature in the soil, conserve moisture and decompose over time to increase fertility.